View from the saddle: the Marmotte Alps

 The best riders can expect to take around 6h15 to 6h30, including about 30 minutes for the neutralised descent from the Glandon.
 The “Lanterne Rouge” or last person to finish usually takes about 14 hours: a very long day on the bike!

-The complete circuit consists of several distinct sections, including two valleys and four cols.
+We analyse the complete circuit by breaking it down into several distinct sections, including two valleys and four cols.

 Starting from Bourg d’Oisans, the first 10km are flat.
 The pace here is extremely high: you would never think that the riders are heading out for such a long day.
 It feels more like an out-and-out road race, with the leaders riding at more than 50km/h.
 The reasons are probably the high level of excitement, the desire to be at the front and the generally very high level of the participants.
 Depending on your objectives for the day, you will have to choose either to match the initial pace or to settle straight into your own rhythm and let the leaders get away.

-You will encounter the first climb well before the foot of the col du Glandon.
+You will encounter the first climb well before the foot of the col de la Croix de Fer.
 The rise to the dam at the Barrage de Grand Maison is less than 1km at around 5%, but it can be tough to manage the transition from the very high pace on the flat to the small chain ring.
-After this short rise three more kilometres of almost flat road bring you to the foot of the Glandon.
+After this short rise three more kilometres of almost flat road bring you to the foot of the Croix de Fer.
 The groups that split apart on the first rise often reform on this section, but beware of expending too much energy in doing so.
 There is still a very long way to go to Alpe d’Huez.

 The same thing happens every year.
-Each group attacks the initial slopes of the Glandon at a pace that is far too high to sustain to the summit, let alone all the way to the finish.
+Each group attacks the initial slopes of the Glandon/Croix de Fer at a pace that is far too high to sustain to the summit, let alone all the way to the finish.